navikt/syfosminfotrygd/README.md

 # SYFO sykemelding infotrygd
-Application for handling rules used for infotrygd and later on persisting them
+Application for handling rules used for infotrygd and later on persisting them in infotrygd or create a manuall task to persisting them in infotrygd

 ## Technologies used
 * Kotlin